1921 Auckland Rugby League season: Round 4

 Ivan Littlewood debuted for Maritime and scored a try in their 12-10 win over Newton.
 He went on to represent Auckland 22 times from 1921 to 1927 and played for New Zealand in 1 test match in 1925.
 He was a consistent try scorer with 80 tries from 120 club games from 1921 to 1934 and finished with 12 tries this season which made him the unofficial top try scorer.
+City accumulated one of the highest ever scores in this era in the first grade competition with their 61 to 7 victory over Fire Brigade at the Auckland Domain.
+Bill Davidson scored a try and converted 11 of their 13 tries which was a record.
+Two of their tries were scored by his younger brother, Ben Davidson, while Harry Tancred 2, George Reid, V Thomas, Alf Townsend, and Bert Laing were also among the try scorers.

 Round 5

 The match between Marist and Devonport was originally scheduled to be played at the Devonport Domain.
 However the Marist club protested to the Auckland Rugby League that they had played at that venue the week before and the ground was particularly hard and also that many of their players could not get away from work early enough to travel to the ground and they would likely forfeit.
 The league sent a delegation to inspect the ground.
 It was then decided to move the match to the Auckland Domain number 3 field.